LucaSain/botosani-cultural/README.md

 # Botosani cultural

-A blog built with Astro and Tailwindcss
+A blog built with Astro.

 Stack:
 * FE: Astro